Samuuuh/feup-ac/docs/business_understanding.md

 ## Business Goals

+- Lower the percentage of unpaid loans.
+- Company with more confidance when making new loans.
 - Improve their service by having an accurate prediction if the client can have a loan or not.
-- As a measurement of quality, the model here presented must be able to predict correctly at least 7 scenarios out of 10.
+- As a measurement of quality, the model here presented must be able to predict correctly at least 7 scenarios out of 10 where the person does not pay the loan.
+- The study finishes on time.

 ## Requirements Analysis
 ### User Stories

 The application has only one actor, the *User* that can do all the following operations: